hillarykrumbholz/Election_Analysis/README.md

 ## Challenge Overview
 The Election Commision is wanting the following tasks to be completed in order to confirm the voter turnout for each county that voted in this congressional district.

-1. Determine the number of votes that were cast from each county.
+1. Calculate the number of votes that were cast from each county.
-2. Determine the percentage of votes each county contributed to the election.
+2. Calculate the percentage of votes each county contributed to the election.
+3. Determine the county with the highest voter turnout.

 ## Challenge Summary